 - Self-employment or freelance work is sometimes possible, as a self-employed contractor on a specialist plant or equipment, in engineering consultancy or on contract project work.

 - More men than women enter this field of engineering, but the number of women is growing.
-There are also initiatives in place to try and encourage more women into the industry through organisations such as WISE and Women's Engineering Society (WES).
+There are also initiatives in place to try to encourage more women into the industry through organisations such as WISE and Women's Engineering Society (WES).

 - Overseas work is possible if you have a specialist knowledge area.

-- electrical and electronic engineering;
+- electrical and electronic engineering

-- manufacturing engineering;
+- manufacturing engineering

-- mechanical engineering;
+- mechanical engineering